testinfected/molecule/README.md

 </dependency>
 ```

-To use the default web server, you need to add [Simple](http://www.simpleframework.org) as a dependency:
+To use the default web server, you also need to add [Simple](http://www.simpleframework.org) as a dependency:

 ```xml
 <dependency>